Some commonly asked questions (and answers) about Good Grief.

 Good Grief of Northwest Ohio is a non-profit organization providing age-appropriate peer support groups for children and teens who are grieving the death of someone important to them.

 Good Grief’s open-ended, age-appropriate peer grief support sessions, led by trained facilitators, provide a mix of opportunities for children and teens to share their experiences with grief and loss.
-Whether it’s talking about the death with other participants, using art or music to explore and express their feelings, or choosing their own activity from a variety of options, children and teens are encouraged to discover what works best for them.
+Whether it’s talking about the death with other participants, using art to explore and express their feelings, or choosing their own activity from a variety of options, children and teens are encouraged to discover what works best for them.
 We offer these programs at no cost to the participants or their families.

 Who comes to Good Grief?